 Thomas Marvel makes a vagabond with Griffin to work with him as a helper there by force.
 Griffin takes him to the community to take the case study notebooks that hold all the details of his research.
 But Marvel becomes greedy and tried to betray Griffin due to which he threatened him to kill.
-The Invisible Man chases Marvel to the beach town of Port Burdock, where he is killed by a client of the bar.
+The Invisible Man chases Marvel to the beach town of Port Burdock, where a client of the bar kills him.

 Colonel Adye and Dr. Kemp

 But unfortunately, Kemp has already reported Griffin to the neighborhood’s law enforcement, headed by Colonel Adye, the police commander of Port Burdock.
 This crazy idea makes him help Griffin and that’s why is waiting for him.
 The next morning he delivers a letter saying that Kemp will be the first person to perish under the “Reign of Terror.”

 But since Kemp is the cool man he makes a plan to put himself as a hook to capture the Invisible Man.
 Here again, Griffin steals a message delivered by Kemp to his servant.
 Griffin, who is invisible, kills a witness while on the run after arming himself with a metal iron rod.

 Griffin kills Adye with a gun before breaking into Kemp’s home.
 Adye’s policemen repel him, and Kemp flees toward the town, where the populace comes to his help.
 Griffin almost restrains the doctor because he is still fixated on murdering Kemp, but the angry mob corners seize, and brutally beats him.